Harley Quinn is back and aiming for an R-Rating!

 Whether Warner Bros has the stomach to produce a “Deadpool styled” girl gang flick and risk alienating the younger cinemagoers remains to be seen, but the majority of DC fans would be chomping at the bit to see it.
 Hopefully, we will have further information when the DC train rolls into San Diego Comic-Con this year.

-Warner Bros is yet to release an official release date, but with shooting commencing early in the new year we can expect to hear something very soon.
+Warner Bros. has announced February 2020 as an official release date, but with shooting commencing early in the new year we can expect to more juicy gossip very soon.
 Until then, you can immerse yourself in more Harley Quinn action when her debut television series arrives on the DC Universe streaming service in the coming months.

 The Future of the Force.
 The future of pop culture writing.